- Bitcoin is digital money that allows for secure and seamless peer-to-peer transactions on the internet.

 - This article first appeared on CoinBase.
 Check out the Crypto Council’s Resources for all your explainer needs.
 More content on the way.
 Get in touch if there is a topic we can help with.

 Bitcoin was created by Satoshi Nakamoto, a pseudonymous person or team who outlined the technology in a 2008 white paper.
-It’s an appealingly simple concept: bitcoin is digital money that allows for secure peer-to-peer transactions on the internet.
+It’s an appealingly simple concept: BTC is digital money that allows for secure peer-to-peer transactions on the internet.

-- Unlike services like Venmo and PayPal, which rely on the traditional financial system for permission to transfer money and on existing debit/credit accounts, bitcoin is decentralized: any two people, anywhere in the world, can send bitcoin to each other without the involvement of a bank, government, or other institution.
+- Unlike services like Venmo and PayPal, which rely on the traditional financial system for permission to transfer money and on existing debit/credit accounts, bitcoin is decentralized: any two people, anywhere in the world, can send BTC to each other without the involvement of a bank, government, or other institution.

 - Unlike a bank’s ledger, the Bitcoin blockchain is distributed across the entire network.
 No company, country, or third party is in control of it; and anyone can become part of that network.

 - There will only ever be 21 million BTC.
 This is digital money that cannot be inflated or manipulated in any way.

 - It isn’t necessary to buy an entire BTC: you can buy just a fraction of one if that’s all you want or need.

 Is Bitcoin cryptocurrency?

 Yes, bitcoin is the first widely adopted cryptocurrency, which is just another way of saying digital money.